 We have a long-term development and manufacturing services agreement with AGC Biologics, Inc. ("AGC").
 AGC has global manufacturing sites and we use their facilities in the U.S. and Europe for drug substance manufacturing of MarzAA, DalcA, and CB 2782-PEG.
-We have successfully manufactured MarzAA to support our global Phase 3 (MAA-304) clinical trial to evaluate the safety and efficacy of MarzAA for on-demand treatment and control of bleeding episodes in subjects with Hemophilia A or Hemophilia B with inhibitors.
-As of December 2020, we have successfully completed two large-scale GMP batches of MarzAA that will be sufficient to support the Phase 3 clinical trial (MAA-304) through its completion.
-Additionally, we have entered into a firm purchase commitment, with AGC, to validate the MarzAA manufacturing process including production of three Process Performance Qualification batches.
+In November 2021, we provided notice of intent to terminate our agreements with AGC related to the manufacturing of MarzAA and incurred charges of \$3.8 million to write-off prepaid manufacturing costs that will no longer be used for the development of MarzAA.
+Additionally we have development and manufacturing services agreements with Abzena ("Abzena") at their San Diego facility for drug substance manufacturing of CB 4332.